hacbit/pyrev/README.md

 Usage: pyrev.exe [OPTIONS] [name] [COMMAND]

 Commands:
-  test  test by your given python code pyc   decompile pyc files help  Print this message or the help of the given subcommand(s)
+  test         test by your given python code pyc          decompile pyc files pyinstaller  extract and analyze PyInstaller archives help         Print this message or the help of the given subcommand(s)

 Arguments:
   [name]  Optional name